Avola/avola-client-npm/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Npm-logo.svg/2000px-Npm-logo.svg.png" alt="npm logo" width="150" height="50" /> [![Build Status](https://travis-ci.org/Avola/avola-client-npm.svg?branch=master)](https://travis-ci.org/Avola/avola-client-npm)

 # avola-client :package:
 Avola Decision client package to execute and synchronize your decisions with an ease.
-This package is for any developer looking for an easy solution to connect Avola Decision to their software.
+This package is for any developer looking for an easy solution to connect Avola Decision with their software.
 Also check out our other packages and definitely [read our api documentation](https://docs.avo.la) if something is not clear.

 ## Requirements
 * A valid Avola Decision account - don't have an account?
 Find out the very basics [by creating a free account](https://free.avo.la)